 - SamFit / Samaritan Square, 777 NW 9th Street #310

 Ride.
 Have fun!
-Use the U-lock to keep the bike secure, if you make stops along the way.
+Use the ring lock to keep the bike secure at any public rack, if you make stops along the way.

 If you’re not a smartphone user, you can use the text message feature on your phone rather than the Zagster app.